rgeissen/trusted-data-agent/README.md

 ## 🌟 Key Features

-The Trusted Data Agent's features are organized around the six core principles that define its value proposition.
+The Uderia Platform's features are organized around the six core principles that define its value proposition.
 Each principle is realized through a comprehensive set of capabilities designed to deliver enterprise-grade AI orchestration.

 ---